KoltesDigital/unity-matrix-order/Readme.md

 The picture below shows two cubes with the corresponding applied matrix.

 This shows that matrix are applied **from right to left**.
-The corollary is vector are seen as column.
+The corollary is vectors are seen as columns.

 ![Result](Result.png)